Brand Voice vs Tone: What’s the Difference?

 Don’t be afraid to ask someone to dumb something down.
 You can even ask them to do exactly that: “Hmm.
 I’m not quite sure I understand.
 Let’s pretend I’m ten.
 How would you explain this concept to me?”

-A great question to end all interviews (or some variation):
+Here’s a great question to end all interviews (or some variation):

 • Is there anything you were expecting me to ask that I didn’t?